 can parse configuration file and do some basic system initialization.
 Depending

-binary remove need for complex init system and makes updates much smaller.
-Also
+remove need for complex init system and makes updates much smaller.
+Also this

-this solution targets dedicated embedded systems that whole purpose is running
+solution targets dedicated embedded systems that whole purpose is running Elixir

 Using custom init binary also limit attack vector to small amount of code.
 In typical build from Buildroot or Yocto final image contain quite a lot of process run by default.
 Nerves limit that to one that is needed for very specific use case that can be fully handled by Elixir application.
 Of course still some hardware setup is needed.
 In that case only Linux kernel or Elixir application can be attacked.